European stocks rise as energy shares rally on Shell-BG deal

 By Blaise Robinson

-PARIS, April 8 (Reuters) - European shares rose on Wednesday, led by a rally in energy stocks after Royal Dutch Shell agreed to buy BG Group for 47 billion pounds ($70 billion) in the first oil super-merger in a decade.
+PARIS, April 8 (Reuters) - European shares rose in early trading on Wednesday, led by a rally in energy stocks after Royal Dutch Shell agreed to buy BG Group for 47 billion pounds ($70 billion) in the first oil super-merger in a decade.

-Shares in BG jumped 37 percent, while Tullow Oil soared 10.8 percent.
-BP gained 3.3 percent, Spain’s Repsol added 1.8 percent and France’s Total climbed 1.2 percent.
-Royal Dutch Shell fell 2.1 percent, reflecting the high premium it is paying for BG.
+Shares in BG jumped 39 percent, while Tullow Oil soared 10 percent, BP gained 4 percent, Repsol added 1.8 percent and Total climbed 1 percent.
+Shares in Royal Dutch Shell fell 2.8 percent.

-The STOXX energy sector index, hammered in the past year as oil prices tumbled, advanced 5.3 percent and the sector’s rise enabled the pan-European FTSEurofirst 300 index to progress by 0.2 percent to 1,615.29 points.
+The STOXX energy sector index, hammered in the past year as oil prices tumbled, was up 5 percent.

 “The sector has been ripe for consolidation given the bearish outlook for oil prices, and we could see other takeovers in the industry in the coming weeks and months.
-Overall, the M&A wave which is spreading to a number of sectors is very good for the market,” said Saxo Bank trader Andrea Tueni.
+Overall, the M&A wave which is spreading to a number of sectors is very good for the market,” Saxo Bank trader Andrea Tueni said.

-The FTSEurofirst was close to an eight-year high while the rise in Total enabled France’s CAC to stand near its highest level in around 7-1/2 years.

-Shell’s move for BG came a day after FedEx’s 4.4 billion-euro ($4.8 billion) bid for Dutch package delivery firm TNT Express sparked a rally in that particular sector.
+The benchmark index rose 1.6 percent on Tuesday as FedEx’s 4.4 billion-euro ($4.8 billion) bid for Dutch package delivery firm TNT Express sparked a rally in the sector.

-The mergers and acquisitions (M&A) momentum also spread to the media industry on Wednesday, with traders citing bid rumours as moving Sky higher.
-A spokesman for Sky declined to comment on the market speculation.

-“The M&A momentum is keeping things on a firmer footing,” said Mike Turner, European equity options broker at XBZ Ltd.
+The M&A fever was also spreading to media on Wednesday.
+Shares in Sky rose 3.6 percent after sources said French media conglomerate Vivendi was looking at a possible acquisition of the pay-TV group, which has a market value of 17.6 billion pounds.

 Bucking the trend, shares in carmakers lost ground, trimming gains made since the start of the year, after a number of brokers raised doubts about valuation ratios in the sector.